-First, Eternals is directed by Chloe Zhao; she’s the first woman to direct a Marvel movie solo.
-Pretty cool.
-Her cast for the movie includes:
+First, Eternals is directed by Chloe Zhao; she’s the first woman to direct a Marvel movie solo and just won an Oscar for Best Director for Nomadland.

 - Angelina Jolie as Thena, a super strong warrior woman;